informedcitizenry/6502.Net/README.md

             jsr kernal.chrout   ; call the subroutine whose label
                                 ; is defined in the kernal block
 ```
-Blocks can also be nested.
-Labels in unnamed blocks are only visible in their own block, and are unavailable outside:
+Any block not preceded by a label is an anonymous block.
+All symbols inside an anonymous block are only visible within the block, and are unavailable outside:
 ```
             .block
             jsr increment